JuliaLang/julia/doc/src/manual/interfaces.md

     similar(Array{ElType}, inds)
 ```

 However, if needed you can specialize on any or all of these arguments.
+The final argument
-`bc` is the overall `Broadcasted` wrapper, available in case allocation of the output requires
+`bc` is a lazy representation of a (potentially fused) broadcast operation, a `Broadcasted`
-access to some of the inputs.
-For these purposes, the important field of `Broadcasted` is called
+object.
+For these purposes, the most important fields of the wrapper are
-`args`, which stores the inputs as a linked list (a `TupleLL`). `ll.head` extracts the first
+`f` and `args`, describing the function and argument list, respectively.
+Note that the argument
-element, while `ll.rest` retrieves the remaining list.
-The list is terminated by a `TupleLLEnd()`.
+list can — and often does — include other nested `Broadcasted` wrappers.

 For a complete example, let's say you have created a type, `ArrayAndChar`, that stores an
 array and a single character: